ymgyt/syndicationd/README.md

 #### By categories

-To filter bases on categories, presess "c".
+To filter bases on categories, press "c".
 This will display a label with keys to control the activation/deactivation of each category, allowing you to toggle the visibility of categories.
 Pressing "-" will deactivate all categories, and pressing "+" will activate all categories.

 You can exit the filter category mode by pressing the "Esc" key.